Gaming and Leisure Properties (NASDAQ:GLPI) Downgraded by StockNews.com

-StockNews.com cut shares of Gaming and Leisure Properties (NASDAQ:GLPI – Free Report) from a buy rating to a hold rating in a research note issued to investors on Wednesday morning.
+StockNews.com downgraded shares of Gaming and Leisure Properties (NASDAQ:GLPI – Free Report) from a buy rating to a hold rating in a research report report published on Thursday morning.

-Several other research firms have also recently weighed in on GLPI.
-Morgan Stanley decreased their price target on Gaming and Leisure Properties from $55.00 to $53.00 and set an overweight rating for the company in a research note on Thursday, March 21st.
-JMP Securities reissued a market outperform rating and issued a $53.00 target price on shares of Gaming and Leisure Properties in a research report on Monday, March 4th.
-Royal Bank of Canada dropped their price target on shares of Gaming and Leisure Properties from $49.00 to $47.00 and set an outperform rating on the stock in a report on Monday, April 29th.
-Finally, Mizuho reduced their price target on shares of Gaming and Leisure Properties from $50.00 to $47.00 and set a neutral rating for the company in a research note on Thursday, March 7th.
-Six research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat, the stock has a consensus rating of Moderate Buy and an average price target of $51.91.
+Other research analysts have also recently issued reports about the company.
+Morgan Stanley lowered their target price on Gaming and Leisure Properties from $55.00 to $53.00 and set an overweight rating on the stock in a report on Thursday, March 21st.
+JMP Securities restated a market outperform rating and issued a $53.00 target price on shares of Gaming and Leisure Properties in a report on Monday, March 4th.
+Mizuho cut their target price on Gaming and Leisure Properties from $50.00 to $47.00 and set a neutral rating for the company in a research note on Thursday, March 7th.
+Finally, Royal Bank of Canada lowered their price target on shares of Gaming and Leisure Properties from $49.00 to $47.00 and set an outperform rating on the stock in a research report on Monday, April 29th.
+Six research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of Moderate Buy and an average target price of $51.82.

-Gaming and Leisure Properties (NASDAQ:GLPI – Get Free Report) last posted its quarterly earnings results on Friday, April 26th.
-The real estate investment trust reported $0.64 EPS for the quarter, missing analysts’ consensus estimates of $0.90 by ($0.26).
-The firm had revenue of $376.00 million for the quarter, compared to analysts’ expectations of $368.44 million.
-Gaming and Leisure Properties had a net margin of 50.05% and a return on equity of 16.79%.
-The company’s quarterly revenue was up 5.9% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.92 EPS.
-Sell-side analysts anticipate that Gaming and Leisure Properties will post 3.66 EPS for the current fiscal year.
+Gaming and Leisure Properties (NASDAQ:GLPI – Get Free Report) last released its earnings results on Friday, April 26th.
+The real estate investment trust reported $0.64 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.90 by ($0.26).
+The business had revenue of $376.00 million for the quarter, compared to analysts’ expectations of $368.44 million.
+Gaming and Leisure Properties had a return on equity of 16.79% and a net margin of 50.05%.
+Gaming and Leisure Properties’s quarterly revenue was up 5.9% compared to the same quarter last year.
+During the same period in the previous year, the company earned $0.92 EPS.
+Research analysts expect that Gaming and Leisure Properties will post 3.66 earnings per share for the current year.

 Gaming and Leisure Properties Increases Dividend

 The business also recently announced a quarterly dividend, which was paid on Friday, March 29th.
 Investors of record on Friday, March 15th were issued a $0.76 dividend.
-This is a boost from Gaming and Leisure Properties’s previous quarterly dividend of $0.73.
-This represents a $3.04 dividend on an annualized basis and a yield of 7.04%.
-The ex-dividend date of this dividend was Thursday, March 14th.
-Gaming and Leisure Properties’s dividend payout ratio (DPR) is currently 112.18%.
+This represents a $3.04 annualized dividend and a yield of 6.87%.
+The ex-dividend date was Thursday, March 14th.
+This is an increase from Gaming and Leisure Properties’s previous quarterly dividend of $0.73.
+Gaming and Leisure Properties’s dividend payout ratio (DPR) is 112.18%.

 Insider Buying and Selling at Gaming and Leisure Properties

-In related news, Director E Scott Urdang acquired 2,500 shares of the business’s stock in a transaction that occurred on Friday, March 1st.
-The stock was bought at an average cost of $45.00 per share, for a total transaction of $112,500.00.
-Following the purchase, the director now owns 156,685 shares in the company, valued at approximately $7,050,825.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-4.40% of the stock is currently owned by corporate insiders.
+In other news, Director E Scott Urdang purchased 2,500 shares of the stock in a transaction dated Friday, March 1st.
+The stock was acquired at an average cost of $45.00 per share, for a total transaction of $112,500.00.
+Following the completion of the transaction, the director now directly owns 156,685 shares in the company, valued at approximately $7,050,825.
+The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
+4.40% of the stock is owned by corporate insiders.

 GLPI is engaged in the business of acquiring, financing, and owning real estate property to be leased to gaming operators in triple-net lease arrangements, pursuant to which the tenant is responsible for all facility maintenance, insurance required in connection with the leased properties and the business conducted on the leased properties, taxes levied on or with respect to the leased properties and all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties.